 Types of Peritoneal Dialysis

-- Dialysate dwells in the peritoneal cavity at all times
+- Dialysate fluid stays in the peritoneal cavity (belly area) at all times

 - Exchanges are done by the person 4 to 5 times every day